-Start by creating a new budget and giving your project a name!
+Start by creating a wedding budget page and give your project a name

 All this to say that I found most of the sample budgets way too complicated!
 So, I decided to make my own where I could control the categories myself.

 I made several big categories and then created line items within them as needed.
 Note that on an Apple keyboard, you can bring up the emoji keyboard by hitting Control + Command + Space Bar at the same time.
 I have emojis all over my household budget too!